-Live chat support is showing up on more websites.
+More and more companies begin to support customers over live chat.
 So it’s the perfect time to learn how to deliver memorable customer service.

 Review all the customer tips we’ve mentioned with your team, work on your priorities and map out your next steps.